IBM-Cloud/terraform-provider-ibm/website/docs/r/is_instance_boot_volume_manager.html.markdown

 - `source_snapshot` - The ID of snapshot from which to clone the volume.
 - `tags`- (Optional, Array of Strings) A list of user tags that you want to add to your volume. (https://cloud.ibm.com/apidocs/tagging#types-of-tags)
-- `zone` - (Required, Forces new resource, String) The location of the volume.
+- `volume_id` - (Required, Forces new resource, String) The volume id of the volume from boot volume.

 ## Attribute reference
 In addition to all argument reference list, you can access the following attribute reference after your resource is created.